| We Cry Out for Economic Relief and GMA's Ouster!

 market to speculations by international and local rice cartels that

+create the condition for speculation and price manipulation.
 This same policy is also the culprit for crop-conversion

 and land-conversion.
 Farms originally used for palay production